Exhibition and Performance of AiR Sidi Ali 2013. June 2nd – August 31st.

 Vago, myself, Camilia, Rene and Hollis.

 Day 1’s core group of creators consists of Rene Kladzyk, performer, vocalist, sound and visual artist, currently residing in New York.
-Hollis Bennett, portrait photographer and hot rock of a traveler Vago Domitio, novel writer, man of the pen and much wit.
-Myself, Jess Stephens multi-disciplinary visual artist and arts coordinator, Camilia Hakim AiR Sidi Ali’s assistant also playes a creative role as her medium is contemporary dance and performance, majorly influenced by the culture, ceremony and performance of Gnaoua and Abdlerrazzak Kaabouch, assistant to Hollis, a graduate from Fez university in gender studies.
+Hollis Bennett, portrait photographer and hot rock of a traveller Vago Domitio, novel writer, man of the pen and much wit.
+Myself, Jess Stephens multi-disciplinary visual artist and arts coordinator, Camilia Hakim AiR Sidi Ali’s assistant also played a creative role as her medium is contemporary dance and performance, majorly influenced by the culture, ceremony and performance of Gnaoua and Abdlerrazzak Kaabouch, assistant to Hollis, a graduate from Fez university in gender studies.

 After home cooked lunch at the cosy Dar Zerhoun, in Moulay Idriss ( our HQ and refuge for the next week ), off we ride around the hill to the slow build up of the Mouseem Sidi Ali, what exactly are we up for, we don’t really know.
 However, after many visits to build relations and an intense but inspiring one night experience last year I feel keen and confident that we will be well received.

 We arrive to musicians warming up their newly bought bamboo flutes, a woman trancing to the drums and trumpets of Issawa outside the saint Ali’s sanctuary, live chickens for offerings swinging in the hands of pilgrims like the latest Gucci, and a fukir preparing his rituals slides a 3 inch nail up his nasal passage for a few dirhams whilst sitting waiting for his water pail to boil for God-only-knows what.